Arun221196/Arun221196/README.md

 ## Hi there 👋
+⚡ About Me
+I'm a senior software developer at LTIMindtree
+Contact me: arunkumar222951@gmail.com
 <!--
 **Arun221196/Arun221196** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.